mnooner256/usb-linux/README.md

 Important Variables
 -------------------

 Every computer system is different.
-Toward this end, the script can be easily configured by simply changing the values of several variables located at the beginning of the script.
+With this in mind, the script can be easily configured by simply changing the values of several variables located at the beginning of the script.

-* **$HTTP_CLIENT_SCRIPT** - Installation to the hard drive is handled by a separate script.
+* **$HTTP_CLIENT_SCRIPT** - Installation of client OS's to the hard drive is handled by a separate script.
 We do not want to recreate the USB drive OS just to update the script.
 So the process is configured to download the script when tty1 logs in after boot.
 This variable holds the client installation script URL.
 * **$EXTRAS** - This is a list of extra packages to install beyond the bare minimum system.
 These packages should make using the system much more convenient.
 * **$CHROOT** - This variable will hold the location of the directory we are going to install the minimal system into.
 We will later chroot into the environment.
-The path used does not matter, except it should point to an non-existent directory (we will create it later) on a partition that has several hundred megabytes of space.
+The path used does not matter, except be on a partition that has several hundred megabytes of space.
 For example, /media/chroot, or /home/me/chroot will work fine.
+The script will empty this directory when it is executed.
 * **$ISO_BUILD** - When creating an ISO file, a temporary filesystem must be created in the host.
 This is the location where these files will reside.
-The path used does not matter, except it should point to an non-existent directory (we will create it later) on a partition that has several hundred megabytes of space.
+The path used does not matter, except be on a partition that has several hundred megabytes of space.
+The script will empty this directory when it is executed.
 * **$ARCH** - This variable's value tells us what type of architecture we are going to install, e.g. i386, amd64, etc.
 * **$CODE_NAME** - This variable tells us what version of system we are installing.
 This is done by providing the adjective in the distro's version code name.
 Note, this value is case sensitive, always use lower case.
-For example, "raring" or "precise".
+For example, "saucy" or "raring".
-* **$MIRROR** - This variable that will hold our primary repository.
+* **$MIRROR** - This variable will hold our primary repository.
 You can use any valid Ubuntu mirror.
 By default this value uses the main "http://archive.ubuntu.com/ubuntu" mirror.
 * **$SEC_MIRROR** - This variable is the URL of the security updates mirror.
-The value included in the script actually calculates the value based on **$MIRRIR**.
+The value included in the script actually calculates the value based on the **$MIRROR** variable's value.
 * **$KERNEL** - This variable holds the name of the kernel package to install.
 * **$HEADERS** - This variable holds the name of the kernel headers package to install.
-The actual value is calculated from the value of **$KERNEL**.
+The actual value is calculated from the value based on the **$KERNEL** variable's value.

 Changelog
 ---------